ibm-cloud-docs/sdk-handbook/languages/java/java.md

 {: #java-package-management}

 Official SDK releases MUST be published in [Maven Central](https://search.maven.org/).
-Official and beta/snapshot relesaes SHOULD be published in [Sonatype](https://oss.sonatype.org).

 <!-- ## Support  - no Java specific content -->